OPS Elementary Schools - Central Area

 Before Omaha Public School’s court-ordered “Desegregation Plan” that implemented mandatory busing, schools within the Central Division were predominantly white.
 Students attending the schools were transported to predominantly Black schools in 2nd and 3rd grade.
 Alternatively, Black students from predominantly Black schools were required to attend Central Division and other area schools in grades 4th, 5th, and 6th.
 This policy left a long-lasting impact on the students, families, and communities of OPS as the process of integration created more diverse experiences for all.

 Brief Explanation of Annexation:

-There are several schools within the Central Division that were annexed into the Omaha Public Schools District at one point or another.
-Here is a list of schools that were not originally part of OPS: Ambler; Eckerman, Prairie Center, West Lawn, and West Side schools (Eckerman District 6); Davenport (Ralston Public Schools).
+Several schools within the Central Division were annexed into the Omaha Public Schools District at one point or another.
+Here is a list of schools that were not originally part of OPS: Ambler, Eckerman, Prairie Center, West Lawn, and West Side schools (Eckerman District 6); Davenport (Ralston Public Schools).

 2022 MIHV Project

 Before this camp I hadn’t thought much of Omaha’s history and, to be honest, I hadn’t really cared about it, but MHIV has shown me things I’d never known, and it’s made me a lot more curious about Omaha’s history.
 It has taught me to see more in a building, to think of its history and how it impacts us today. – Claudia